beyawnko/Majestic12Realms/README.md

   -Voxel-based terrain generation

-  -Dynamic day-night cycle, survival elements
+  -Dynamic day-night cycle, survival elements (changes to player status like food and water, stamina regen, and mana effects are all intertwined.)

-  -Crafting and building mechanics
+  -Crafting and building mechanics ("Fortnite" style central hub based building currently, but looking to refine and adapt to more suitable methods.)

   -Multiplayer support (fully replicated currently.)